By Kendra Lee

 - Industries you have limited or no experience in as yet

-- Larger or smaller companies than you have worked with in the past
+- Larger or smaller companies you have worked with in the past

 Your lead generation goal is to add new leads to the sales funnel.
 If it’s not growing, you get mighty frustrated.
 Because aspirational target markets are those you usually don’t have experience with, it will take time to nurture and grab their attention and your sell cycle may be longer.